gametimesf/GTConstants/README.md

 # GAMConstants

-A constant, & string manager with the power of overriding hard-coded client values from the server.
-Also allows easy customization for a production and staging environments
+A Constant and Localizable strings manager that allow for easy production & beta developemnt with the additional capability of overriding values from your server

 ## Installation